How this CS took the startup route with LetsVenture - an online platform that facilitates angel investing in start-ups

 Like any candidate, I started applying when a recruitment agency spotted my desperate strides towards building a stable career and offered me a job at LetsVenture - an online platform that facilitates angel investing in start-ups.

-In addition to the duties I performed at Themis, LetsVenture offered me an even better opportunity to advise start-ups on how to safeguard their interests against the reasonable rights of investors and to help investors analyse the start-ups to ensure their investments do not fail.
+In addition to the duties I performed at Themis, LetsVenture offered me an even better opportunity to advise start-ups on how to safeguard their interests against the reasonable rights of investors and to help investors analyze the start-ups to ensure their investments do not fail.

 It also gave me the opportunity at flexible working hours; independent decision-making power; freedom to propose new ideas; and encouragement to write blogs, articulate processes, and conduct webinars.